elijahbsombe/alx-zero_day/0x03-git/README.md

-My first read me file
-of the second repository, alx-zero_day.
+This is my very first README.md file of this second or current directory (alx-zero_day), that i was told to create in my git project.